kummahiih/my-never-ending-projects/www-monitor/readme.txt

       - http://docs.python.org/library/multiprocessing.html
       - " effectively side-stepping the Global Interpreter Lock by using subprocesses instead of threads. "
     - REASON: logging- module
-       - CAVEEAT: no support for multiprocessing
+       - CAVEAT: no support for multiprocessing

     - INSTALL: to install at Ubuntu, write: "$sudo apt-get install python3.1", other operating systems, see http://www.python.org/download/releases/3.1/